 There is more to interviewing than just asking questions.
 You may have the wrong person for your company saying the right things to general questions.
-Conducting good interviews is a skill, one many owners do not have.
+Conducting a good interview is a skill that many owners do not have.

 Interviews are nerve wrecking for both parties.
 Typically you walk away from an interview questioning if you represented yourself and/or your company in good light.
 By preparing and coming up with a strategic plan, interviews can be more successful.

 The first step in any interview process is to determine what your company wants to accomplish by hiring someone.
 Is this position vacant or new?
 Is it long term or short term; what are the expectations and requirements?
 Knowing all the details about the situation will better prepare you for any questions the interviewee has.
 By being prepared and knowledgeable you will also represent your company accurately.

 Develop a list of questions that will help you achieve your goals.
 In addition, also find out about their goals.
 Find out about their past, present and future.
 If they have no future plans or goals, they will probably be less motivated to stay with your company for a long time due to lack of aspirations.
 Ask questions that evaluate experience, character and attitude.
 Questions such as: “Tell me about your typical week.
 How do you start off on Monday and how is that different than the other days of the week?” will give you a better idea of their life and working habits.
 Ask questions that require them to give examples of a situation they handled.
 This example will reflect how they will act in the future if the same issue arises.

 Yes, they are the ones asking for a job.
 But, you also are in need for someone to fill a position, so you need to sell them the company.
 In addition to the list of questions for them, you should give a short overview of the company.
 Give examples of awards and notable mentions that make the company look good.
 Also, explain the company dynamic of staff and a review of the open position.